textclf/fancy-cnn/data/README.md

 # Data Folder

 Folder to hold word vector data.
-Hosted with `git lfs`, so you will need to `git lfs pull` once you check this out.
+Hosted on S3!

+To download, simply type `./download.sh` at your commandline.